-Featuring free science and art activities, Informal discussions over tea and biscuits at the Living Memory Association with local Scientists, a hacked Lab Unit in the middle of the mall for hands-on experiments and roaming Scientists Busking with science tricks once a month.
+Featuring free science and art activities, informal discussions over tea and biscuits at the Living Memory Association with local scientists and creatives, a hacked Lab Unit in the middle of the mall for hands-on experiments and roaming Scientists Busking with science tricks and art performances once a month.

-In between our events, the unit serves as a Leith Community Science Postbox, including an exhibition, science news and postcards for shoppers to post their questions about science.
+In between our events, the unit serves as a Leith Community Science Postbox, including an exhibition and postcards for shoppers to post their questions about science.
 We have received over 400 questions we are now working through and teaming Leith-ers with scientists to answer the questions themselves.
 If you have a question about science you've always wondered about, send us a message, #LeithLabs tweet, post on our facebook page or just come along in person and we'll do our best to point you in the right direction, put you in touch with local scientists directly or theme a Leith Lab exploring your ideas.